 - Fiddleheads Grill – Lunch and dinner comfort food.

-- Four Brothers Pizza Inn– Good home-style Greek fare
+- Four Brothers Pizza Inn– Good family-style Greek fare

 - GB EATS – Classic American diner

-- John Andrews Farmhouse Restaurant – Farm-to-table mentality
+- John Andrews Farmhouse Restaurant – delicious farm-to-table menus

 - The Lion’s Den Pub – at Red Lion Inn Stockbridge